rezashkv/unlearn-ft/README.md

 ### 2. CLIP Score
 To calculate clip score, we use [this library](https://github.com/Taited/clip-score).
 Extract features of reference images with the [clip feature extraction script](scripts/metrics/clip_features.py) and calculate the score using the [clip score script](scripts/metrics/clip_score.py).

+### 2. Unleanring Benchmarks
+To evaluate the models on unlearing benchmarks, follow their instructions and use the checkpoints or generated images from the experiments here.

 ## Baselines
 The scripts to run the baselines are in [this directory](baselines).